Run SEFRA model

 Model diagnostics

 Trace plots can be used to visualise convergence.
-For example, we can plot trace diagnostics for the biological parameters using, for example:
+For example, we can plot trace diagnostics for the biological parameters using:

 To visualise prior updates to the biological input distributions, we use, for example: